Report an Error

 NVIDIA GeForce4 MX 440-SE

-Being a single-slot card, its power draw is not exactly known.
+Being a single-slot card, the NVIDIA GeForce4 MX 440-SE does not require any additional power connector, its power draw is not exactly known.
 Display outputs include: 1x VGA, 1x S-Video.
 GeForce4 MX 440-SE is connected to the rest of the system using an AGP 4x interface.

 ||Feb 6th, 2002